Destiny 2: Best place to farm and kill Fallen Captains for Leaderless They Fall obelisk bounty

-A short guide for the best place to farm and kill Fallen Captains to quickly complete the Leaderless They Fall obelisk bounty.
+A short guide for the best place to farm and kill Fallen Captains to quickly complete the Leaderless They Fall obelisk bounty in Destiny 2.

 Season Of Dawn is now live for Destiny 2 meaning players can participate in a unique Sundial activity multiplayer mode.
 This event has replaced Pinnacle weapons with Rituals, but away from that there is a Leaderless They Fall obelisk bounty for players to complete by killing 20 Fallen Captains.
 So you can do this as quickly as possible, this article will provide you with the best place to farm the wanted enemies.